wuyize25/gsplat-unity/README.md

 Create or choose a game object in your scene, and add the `Gsplat Renderer` component on it.
 Point the `Gsplat Asset` field to one of your imported Gsplat Assets.
 Then it should appear in the viewport.

+The `SH Degree` option sets the order of SH coefficients used for rendering.
+The final value is capped by the Gsplat Asset's `SH Bands`.

 The `Gamma To Linear` option is offered as a workaround to render Gamma Space Gsplat Assets in a project using the Linear Space.
 This will degrade the rendering quality, so changing the color space of the project or retraining the 3DGS asset is the recommended approach.
 If your project uses a linear color space and you do not wish to retrain your 3DGS assets, it is recommended to use [aras-p/UnityGaussianSplatting](https://github.com/aras-p/UnityGaussianSplatting).

 ## License